upstash/redis-js/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@upstash/redis)
 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/@upstash/redis)

+> [!NOTE]
+> **This project is in GA Stage.**
+>
+> The Upstash Professional Support fully covers this project.
+It receives regular updates, and bug fixes.
+The Upstash team is committed to maintaining and improving its functionality.

 It is the only connectionless (HTTP based) Redis client and designed for:

 - Serverless functions (AWS Lambda ...)